Karawang railway station

-Karawang Station (KW) is a class I railway station located in Nagasari, West Karawang, Karawang Regency.
-The station, which is located at an altitude of +16 m, is included in the Operation Area I Jakarta and is the station that is located in the westernmost of Karawang Regency.
+Karawang Station (KW) is a railway station located in Nagasari, West Karawang, Karawang Regency.
+The station, which is located at an altitude of 16 meters, is included in the Operation Area I Jakarta and is the station that is located in the westernmost of Karawang Regency.

 At this station there is an old dipo building for steam tram locomotives.
 To the south from the old dipo (20 meters) a new dipo was established close to the station emplacement.
 This new depot has two railway tracks connected to track 4.
 This new depot is not a locomotive depot, but a mechanical depot.

+History

+Initially this station was an extension of the Jakarta–Kedunggedeh railway line which had been built by the Bataviasche Oosterspoorweg Maatschappij (BOS) in 1887, as the Kedunggedeh–Karawang segment which opened on 20 March 1898.
+Since that line was taken over by the Staatsspoorwegen (SS) on 4 August 1898, the SS began to expand to Cikampek and finally reached Padalarang.
+Its final segment, Purwakarta–Padalarang, was opened on 2 May 1906.